Ōhiwa Harbour: History

 The Māori iwi Whakatōhea are the traditional residents of the Ōhiwa Harbour area.
 The harbour was traditionally known as Nga Tamāhine a Te Whakatōhea ("Daughter of Te Whakatōhea") because it supplied the iwi with fish and shellfish.
 It is also known as "the food basket of the peoples", because of the food Ngāi Tūhoe and Ngāti Awa were able to gather from the area.

 Early European settlers worked as ship builders at Ōhiwa in the 1840s and 1850s.
 After the Volkner Incident in 1865 during the New Zealand Wars, British forces invaded the area.
 In January 1866, the Crown announced wide-scale land confuscations of Whakatōhea land and land belonging to surrounding iwi, leading to European settlement of the area.
 In response, Whakatōhea chief Hira te Popo and Tuhoe chief Eru Tamaikowha used guerilla warfare tactics against the settlers.
 The Crown established native reserves at Ōhiwa Harbour for Whakatōhea, at Hiwarau and on Hokianga Island.

 In 1873, the Ferry Hotel was established at the Ōhiwa sandspit, and a ferry service began to operate between Ōhiwa and Ōhope.
-The settlement grew, but in 1915 much fo the town was destroyed due to erosion of the sandspit.
+The settlement grew, but in 1915 much of the town was destroyed due to erosion of the sandspit.
 A second attempt to create sections for baches in the 1960s was also lost to erosion in 1978.

 In 1999, four breeding pairs of North Island brown kiwi were identified living in reserves on the shores of the Ōhiwa Harbour near Ōhope.
 This led to the Department of Conservation creating a breeding programme, the Whakatane Kiwi Project, which led to more than 300 chicks being raised in or released to reserves bordering the Ōhiwa Harbour.

 In 2008, the Ōhiwa Harbour Implementation Forum was established as a collaboration between local government bodies and iwi with interests in the Ōhiwa Harbour area, to implement solutions to improve the environment of the harbour.
 One of the major projects launched by the forum was to re-establish kuku (New Zealand green-lipped mussels), which had significantly declined in the harbour due to unsustainable growth in Coscinasterias calamaria (eleven-armed sea stars).
 The project led an increase in mussel numbers from 80,000 in 2019 to 45 million in 2024.